Multi-Armed Bandits With Machine Learning-Generated Surrogate Rewards: Numerical simulations

 \subsection{Non-ML generated Gaussian surrogate rewards}

-We simulate a multi-arm bandit model with $K=5$ arms and time horizon $T=1000$.
+We simulate a multi-arm bandit model with $K=5$ arms and a total number of rounds $T=1000$.
 The true and surrogate rewards from a bivariate Gaussian distribution \eqref{eqn: gaussian model} with the mean of true rewards $[\Delta, 0, 0, 0, 0]$ for some $\Delta > 0$ and the mean of surrogate rewards $[0,0.25,0.5,0.75,1]$.
 For simplicity, we set the correlation $\rho_k=\rho$ and offline sample size $N_k=N$ to be equal across arms.
 We vary the values of $\rho, N, \Delta$ in different ranges and compare the cumulative regret of MLA-UCB to the UCB algorithm \cite{cowan2018normal}.
-Each experiment is repeated 100 times to report the average cumulative regrets.
 The experimental results are shown in Figure \ref{fig: MLA-UCB}.

 From Figure \ref{fig: MLA-UCB}, we observe that the MLA-UCB algorithm can significantly improve upon the classical UCB algorithm under various settings.
 In particular, Figure \ref{fig: MLA-UCB N} demonstrates that as the number of offline predictions $N$ grows, the cumulative regret decreases and finally converges to a limit determined by the correlation $\rho_k$.
 For this experiment setting, collecting around $N=1000$ offline predictions for each arm is enough to reach the optimal regret.
 Figure \ref{fig: MLA-UCB rho} illustrates that as $\rho$ grows, the cumulative regret decays approximately linearly in $\rho^2$.
-In particular, we observe that as long as $N\geq 2000$, the MLA-UCB algorithm can improve upon the baseline UCB algorithm under any $\rho_k^2$ above $0.1$.
+In particular, we observe that as long as $N\geq 500$, the MLA-UCB algorithm can improve upon the baseline UCB algorithm under any $\rho_k^2$ above $0.1$.
 Figure \ref{fig: MLA-UCB delta} illustrates the behavior of regret w.r.t. the gap $\Delta$, it shows that our algorithm can provide significant improvement when $\Delta$ is relatively large.
 In Figure \ref{fig: MLA-UCB T}, we demonstrate that the shape of the cumulative regret curve of the MLA-UCB algorithm is similar to the UCB algorithm, and it is shrunk towards 0 due to the variance reduction.
 Overall, it confirms that the MLA-UCB algorithm improves cumulative regret in various settings.